9 Reasons for God’s Design of Marriage: The Husband as the Chosen Leader

 He would also “be a route or means of access to a particular place or in a particular direction.
 He would also be the initiator; “an example for others to follow.”

 Did that sound horrible?
 I didn’t even use any Bible verses.
-I know that it started out sounding a little militaristic and arrogant and dominating, but the end of that sounds pretty reassuring, loving, and something I would like for myself.
-Unfortunately, I am a male and a husband.
-Why do I say unfortunately?
-Because, for men, this might sound daunting.
+I know that it started out sounding a little militaristic and arrogant and dominating, but the end of it sounded pretty reassuring, loving, and something I would like for myself.

-If I can be frank, this is not just leading, commanding, ordering and getting your own way.
-This is “leading by example” for the betterment of others.
-How do you like that woman?
+If I can be frank, we don’t need to just lead, command, order, and get our way.
+We need to “lead by example” for the betterment of others.
+How do you like the sound of that ladies?
 Sounds nice hopefully!
 Men?
 Probably sounds overwhelming.
-You are probably not even sure you could live up to this definition of a husband leading.
+You are probably not even sure you could live up to this definition of a husband as the leader.

 Okay, are you ready to add some Scripture?

 Let’s mostly focus on Adam being a leader, the first one Scripture mentions.
-If a leader is “an example for others to follow,” then they go first.
-There are other places in the Bible to God eludes to this leadership.
+If a leader is “an example for others to follow,” then they go or move first.
+There are other places in the Bible where God eludes to this leadership.
 Most leaders in the Bible, if not all, were men (Noah, Moses, Abraham, David, Solomon, Joshua, Joseph, and greatest of all Jesus, to name a few).
 I believe God has a purpose for everything He does.
 So, logically, it is assumed there is a purpose for God placing men in these roles.

-Here is a verse describing the details of how a man should lead his wife: Ephesians 5:23, 25-30 “For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior….Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
+Here is a verse describing the details of how a man should lead his wife: Ephesians 5:23, 25-30 “For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior…Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 In this same way, husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.
 After all, no one ever hated their own body, but they feed and care for their body, just as Christ does the church— for we are members of his body. “

 GOD DID NOT INTEND HUSBANDS TO RULE, OPPRESS, AND GET THEIR WAY!

-What was God’s instruction to men: Love God, their wives and others, teach their children about God, do God’s will (name the animals and follow God’s commands).
+What was God’s instruction to men?
+His instructions were to love God, their wives, and others, teach their children about God, and do God’s will (name the animals and follow God’s commands).
 Do husbands fail?
 YES!
 Over and Over!